John Marshall Harlan: Legacy

 Harlan was largely forgotten in the decades after his death, but his reputation began to improve in the mid-twentieth century.
 Many scholars now consider him to be one of the greatest Supreme Court justices of his era.
 He is most known for his reputation as the "Great Dissenter".
 He is especially remembered for his dissent in Plessy v.
 Ferguson.
 Historian D. Grier Stephenson writes that "more than any justice with whom he served, Harlan understood the Reconstruction Amendments to establish a nationally protected right against racial discrimination, although it is a measure of the Court that he frequently articulated those promises in dissent".
 Legal scholar Bernard Schwartz writes that "Harlan's key dissents have generally been affirmed in the court of history.
 A century later, his rejection of the narrow view toward civil rights adopted by the Court majority has been generally approved."
 Harlan's view that the Fourteenth Amendment made the provisions of the Bill of Rights applicable to the states has largely been adopted by the Supreme Court.
 (Note: Harlan favored the total incorporation of the Bill of Rights, but the Supreme Court has instead selectively incorporated the Bill of Rights on a case-by-case basis.)

 Harlan is commemorated by John Marshall Harlan Community Academy High School, a Chicago public high school, as well as by John Marshall Harlan High School in Texas.
 During World War II the Liberty ship was built and named in his honor.
 Centre College, Harlan's alma mater, instituted the John Marshall Harlan Professorship in Government in 1994 in honor of Harlan's reputation as one of the Supreme Court's greatest justices.
+In 2025, Centre unveiled a bronze statue of Harlan located on their campus sculpted by Ed Hamilton.
 Named for Justice Harlan, the "Harlan Scholars" of the University of Louisville/Louis D. Brandeis School of Law is an undergraduate organization for students interested in attending law school.
 Collections of Harlan's papers are at the University of Louisville and at the Library of Congress in Washington.
 Other papers are collected at many other libraries.